Improving Transferability for Domain Adaptive Detection Transformers: Related Work

 \section{Related Work}

 In this section, we discuss the prior works related to ours.

 \textbf{Object detection}.
-Object detection, involving locating and classification, is an essential task in computer vision.
-In the early years, CNN-based detectors dominated the object detection community, which can be roughly divided into two categories: two-stage \cite{faster-rcnn} and one-stage detectors \cite{yolo,ssd}.
-Two-stages detectors first generate proposals with selective search \cite{fast_rcnn} or region proposal network \cite{faster-rcnn}, then produce detections by refining the proposals.
-One-stage detectors instead skip generating proposals and directly predict detection results from images, thus enjoying faster inference speed.
+Object detection is a fundamental task in the computer vision field.
+In the early years, CNN-based detectors dominated the object detection community, which can be roughly divided into two categories: two-stages \cite{faster-rcnn}, and one-stage detectors \cite{yolo,ssd}.
+Two-stages detectors first generate proposals with selective search \cite{fast_rcnn} or region proposal network \cite{faster-rcnn}, then produce predictions by refining the proposals.
+While one-stage detectors directly predict detection results from images, thus enjoying faster inference speed.

-Recently, a transformer-based detector, DETR, \cite{detr} is introduced to achieve fully end-to-end detection and eliminate the hand-craft designed components, such as anchor generation and non-maximum suppression, which attracts a surge of research interest.
+Recently, a transformer-based detector, DETR \cite{detr} was introduced to achieve fully end-to-end detection and eliminate the hand-craft designed components, such as anchor generation and non-maximum suppression, which attracted a surge of research interest.
 Following, Deformable DETR \cite{zhu2020deformable} develops a sparse attention module named deformable attention to fasten the convergence speed of DETR.
 Sharing the same spirit, many researchers \cite{up-detr,dn_detr,dino_detr,dab_detr} proposed various schemes to speed up the convergence of DETR.
-More recently, Wang et al. pointed out that DETR has the issue of data hunger and proposed to solve it by augmenting the supervision.
+More recently, Wang et al. \cite{wang2022towards} pointed out that DETR has the issue of data hunger and proposed to solve it by augmenting the supervision.
 Nonetheless, how to enhance the generalization ability of the DETR-style models to new domains has not been fully explored yet.
 In this work, we delve into enhancing the transferability of DETR-style models.